kelvinlegacy/mission23_wiki/Mission-23.md

 * Address diseases caused by viruses.
 * Address conditions caused by bacterium.
 * Address cancers.
+* Post-Massacre Mount Calvary Baptist Church
+- Safety & Security of all persons at the church.
+- Establishing a memorial foundation.
 * Other objectives as defined by the Creator

 # The Great Storm